 \subsection{Observational Implications}

-The angular momentum transfer described in this study has implications for the dynamical and morphological structure of disk galaxies.
+The angular momentum transfer described in this study has implications for the dynamical and morphological structure of disc galaxies.
 As discussed in Sec.~\ref{sec: disc_TimeDependence}, there are large torques and radial forces present at a given time that can dominate the instantaneous velocity of gas, so some averaging (spatial and or temporal) is necessary to isolate the net effects.
 SNe in particular provide a strong negative torque in the innermost regions of all galaxies.
-This may lead to a build-up of density within the inner half of the disk.
+This may lead to a build-up of density within the inner half of the disc.
 This will be limited by feedback effects, such as star formation-driven central outflows \citep{muratov15,roberts20-observedOutflows}.
 Based on the relative efficiency of the SNe torques versus outflows, there will be an equilibrium in the mass distribution profile.
-This may tie directly into the observation of exponential disk profiles \citep{freeman70}, which are likely influenced by the angular momentum transport within the disk.
+This may tie directly into the observation of exponential disc profiles \citep{freeman70}, which are likely influenced by the angular momentum transport within the disc.
 Additionally, this ties in with studies of AGN fueling, allowing for a significant amount of gas to be pushed to the inner few kpc \citep{alcazar21-hyperrefinement}.
 Further study of how this angular momentum and inflow structure relates to the outflow structure as a function of redshift is needed to make more concrete predictions.

-SNe torques, as well as gas-gas gravitational and pressure torques tend to transfer angular momentum to the outer regions of the disk.
-This should lead to gradually increasing disk sizes.
-As the typical angular momentum of the disk edge increases, there should be discrepancies between gas within the disk and gas joining from the nearby CGM.
-We see this in the larger disks (all but \textbf{m12b}) in this study (Fig.~\ref{fig:jPlot}).
-Given that gas actively joining moves largely parallel to the disk in the iCGM and drops vertically downward a few kpc inside the gaseous disk edge \citep{trapp22}, this may manifest as a stronger extraplanar rotational lag at these radii.
+SNe torques, as well as gas-gas gravitational and pressure torques, tend to transfer angular momentum to the outer regions of the disc.
+This should lead to gradually increasing disc sizes.
+As the typical angular momentum of the disc edge increases, there should be discrepancies between gas within the disc and gas joining from the nearby CGM.
+We see this in the larger discs (all but \textbf{m12b}) in this study (Fig.~\ref{fig:jPlot}).
+Given that gas actively joining moves largely parallel to the disc in the iCGM and drops vertically downward a few kpc inside the gaseous disc edge \citep{trapp22}, this may manifest as a stronger extraplanar rotational lag at these radii.
 We still see net inward radial velocities at these radii, despite positive average torques.
-This likely has to do with the accreting gas gaining angular momentum as it joins the disk and is torqued into full alignment, however, a deeper study of this interface could prove interesting.
+This likely has to do with the accreting gas gaining angular momentum as it joins the disc and is torqued into full alignment, however, a deeper study of this interface could prove interesting.